 Based on the responses of the respondents, hunting, climate change and human-monkey relation are not the main threats to the survival of the monkeys in the area but habitat loss.
 Awka is a capital territory, which explains the reason for its fast development medium which the habitat of the monkeys is lost.
 Construction of houses and road can lead to loss of habitat of the monkeys which may lead to their migration from one location to another.
 Therefore, the major threat to the survival of monkey in the study area is habitat loss.
-This can be tagged deforestation.
+This can be tagged mainly due to deforestation.

 Table 8: Experience with Monkeys in Awka in terms of Conflict or Destruction